kabashi/kabashi.github.io/src/shared-tasks.md

 ### The 2nd “Translation Inference Across Dictionaries” (TIAD) @ LDK 2019 ###

-The second shared task for “Translation Inference Across Dictionaries” (TIAD 2019).
-In conjunction with the second conference on [“Language, Data and Knowledge (LDK 2019)”](http://2019.ldk-conf.org/) in Leipzig, Germany, on May 20, 2019.
+[The second shared task for “Translation Inference Across Dictionaries” (TIAD 2019)](https://tiad2019.unizar.es/): In conjunction with the second conference on [“Language, Data and Knowledge (LDK 2019)”](http://2019.ldk-conf.org/) in Leipzig, Germany, on May 20, 2019.
 Organized in cooperation with Jorge Gracia, Universidad de Zaragoza, Spain and Ilan Kernerman, K Dictionaries, Tel Aviv, Israel.

 -> [TIAD 2 – Proceedings](http://ceur-ws.org/Vol-2493/)